Redvvolf/SecureSharedPref/README.md

 # SecureSharedPref
 [![Build Status](https://travis-ci.org/Redvvolf/SecureSharedPref.svg?branch=master)](https://travis-ci.org/Redvvolf/SecureSharedPref)

 ## This library store data as secured.
-Very easy to implement your project.
+Very easy implementation to your project.

 First of all, create own crypto algorithm for what do you need.
 ```java